Chart Color Schemes

 Kilaben Bay has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Two projects have been identified by AreaSearch as potentially impacting the area: Toronto Foreshore Revitalisation and Rathmines Park Transformation.
-Additionally, two mixed-use developments are planned: 114-120 Cary Street Mixed Use Development and 136-138 Brighton Avenue Apartment Development.
+Two projects identified by AreaSearch are expected to impact the area significantly: Toronto Foreshore Revitalisation and Rathmines Park Transformation.
+Other notable projects include 114-120 Cary Street Mixed Use Development and 136-138 Brighton Avenue Apartment Development.

 Professional plan users can use the search below to filter and access additional projects.